ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 Bash stores both variables as strings in memory.
 The `-i` option does not specify the variable's type.
 Instead, it limits the allowed values of the variable.

 Try to assign a string to the `sum` variable.
-Here are a couple of possible ways for doing that:
+You can do it in one of the following ways:
 {line-numbers: true, format: Bash}
 ```
 declare -i sum="test"
 sum="test"
 ```

-Each of these commands set the `sum` value to zero.
+Each of these commands sets the `sum` value to zero.
+It happens because the variable has the integer attribute.
+Therefore, it cannot be equal to some string.

 Suppose you have declared an integer variable.
 Then you do not need a Bash expansion for arithmetic operations on it.
 The following commands do correct calculations:
 {line-numbers: true, format: Bash}